DUI with Serious Bodily Injury in Okaloosa County

 A common misconception in DUI with SBI cases is the accident report.
 If the allegation of injury stems from an accident, law enforcement’s first step in their investigation is to remedy the accident portion of the case.
 Law enforcement will ask questions, gather information and try to figure out how the accident was caused and how the injury was sustained.

 Once law enforcement has completed the accident portion of the investigation they will move to the criminal investigation.
 A clear line between accident and criminal investigation must be drawn.
-If law enforcement does not follow procedure delineating between the investigations, I can attack the criminal investigation.
+If law enforcement does not follow procedure delineating between the investigations, we can attack the criminal investigation.

 Get help from an Okaloosa County Felony DUI Attorney